fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 ### Widgets

-#### Weather Report
+#### Chaac Weather

-It's a taskbar widget that allows you to see the current weather condition.
-When you click on it, you can see more information like temperature and brief hourly forecasts.

-#### Advanced Radio Player

-It's, again, an another taskbar widget that does what it says.
-It allows you to listen to couple of online radios.
-I'm not using it frequently but it's there if I need it.

-#### Better Inline Clock

-It's a clock widget and personally it's really a better inline clock alternative from what you get by default.
-I've set it to show the date and time horizontally rather then vertically.
-It allows me to set my taskbar height to a much more smaller size.
+It's a nice little widget that shows the current weather conditions on your desktop.
+It doesn't have a lot of options but it does what I it does out of the box without me needing to do anything to it, so it's great.

 #### Control Centre